Patt126/Ising/README.md

 This project implements the Ising model simulation using C++ and offers parallel computation using MPI (for distributed memory systems), OpenMP (for multicore CPUs), and CUDA (for NVIDIA GPUs).
 It models the magnetic dipole moments of atomic "spins" on a lattice, simulating phase transitions in ferromagnetic materials.

 ## Features

-- 2D Ising Model simulation with periodic boundary conditions.
+2D Ising Model simulation with periodic boundary conditions.

-- Serial computation with C++ with two differend algorithms, Metropolis-Hastings and Wolff.
+- Serial computation with C++ with the Wolff algorithm.
-- (Hybrid) parallel computation utilizing MPI, OpenMP, and CUDA.
+- (Hybrid) parallel computation utilizing MPI, OpenMP, for the Simulation via the  Replica Exchange method, where each replica is simulated via parallelized Swendsen-Wang Algorithm with OPneMP, and each replica is simulated as a separate MPI process.
 - Configurable parameters such as lattice size, temperature range, and number of iterations.
 - Analysis of physical properties like energy and magnetization per site.